 James Harden Named All-NBA First Team

-HOUSTON – Today, the NBA announced that Houston Rockets guard James Harden has been named All-NBA First Team.
-He was the only player selected to the First Team on all 100 ballots submitted by a global panel of sportswriters and broadcasters.
+HOUSTON – Today, the NBA announced that Houston Rockets guard James Harden was named All-NBA First Team.
+For the second straight season, he was selected to the First Team on all 100 ballots submitted by a global panel of sportswriters and broadcasters.

 Harden has been named All-NBA in five of his six seasons as a Rocket (Third Team in 2012-13; First Team in 2013-14, 2014-15, and 2016-17).
 He joins Hakeem Olajuwon (12) and Yao Ming (5) as the only players in franchise history with at least five All-NBA selections.

 This season, Harden led the league in scoring with a career-high 30.3 points per game, while also averaging 8.8 assists (third in NBA), 5.4 rebounds, and 1.75 steals (seventh in NBA).
 Michael Jordan (1988-89) is the only player to have averaged at least 30.0 ppg, 8.0 apg, 5.0 rpg, and 1.70 spg in a single season since steals became an official statistic in 1973-74.

 Harden joined Elvin Hayes (1968-69) as the only players in franchise history to have led the league in scoring.
 He also joined Moses Malone (31.1 ppg in 1981-82) as the only Rockets to have averaged at least 30.0 ppg in a single season.
 Harden scored 20-plus points in 69 of his 72 games played this season, including each of the first 35.
 Kareem Abdul-Jabbar (1970-71) and Wilt Chamberlain (1963-64) are the only other players to have scored at least 20 points in each of their first 35 game played in a season.